edmaputra/ilm/docs/requirements/project_requirements.md

 - Project name MUST NOT exceed 100 characters
 - Project description MUST NOT exceed 500 characters if provided
 - Owner ID MUST be a valid UUID
+- Created_by ID MUST be a valid UUID
+- Updated_by ID MUST be a valid UUID
 - Validation MUST occur before create/update operations

 ### 2.5 Project Query and Display (FR-P-005)